 On January 25, 2014, the Township issued General Obligation Notes in the amount of \$745,000 (Series A) and \$745,000 (Series B) through the Delaware Valley Regional Finance Authority.
 The Township executed a fixed rate swap agreement (see Note 14), which fixed its interest rate for the note proceeds at 2.42% (Series A) and 3.10% (Series B).
+In 2017, the rate on the Series A note reset to 2.008%.
 Principal payments are due on January 25 of each year as shown below.
 These notes were issued for the purpose of refunding the variable portions of the 2003 (Series A and B) and 2006 General Obligation Bonds.
 These notes were issued as non-electoral debt.
 The Township has pledged its full faith and taxing power, and is required to include in its budget for each year the amount of debt service on the notes, which will be payable in such fiscal year.